aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_state.md

 ## Function `is_in_progress`

-Return whether the reconfiguration state is marked "in progress".
+Return whether the reconfiguration state is marked &quot;in progress&quot;.

 <pre><code>public(friend) fun is_in_progress(): bool<br/></code></pre>